-The havoc wrecked by POD soon became apparent in the wake of the recession when sales tanked due to higher prices and an unprecedented drought in the disposable income of Nigeria’s purpoted emergeing middle class.
-Since they were alleged to have copied Amazon, Ebay and or Alibaba; one would have thought they would have copied what Amazon and Ebay was doing that Nigerians were paying upfront for packages that will reach them more than three weeks after they paid for it foreign currencies.
+The havoc wrecked by POD soon became apparent in the wake of the recession when sales tanked due to higher prices and an unprecedented drought in the disposable income of Nigeria’s purported emerging middle class.
+Since they were alleged to have copied Amazon, eBay and or Alibaba; one would have thought they would have copied what Amazon and eBay were doing that Nigerians were paying upfront for packages that will reach them more than three weeks after they paid for it foreign currencies.
 A return policy that protects both the buyer and the seller would have sort out the ‘lack of trust’ mantra and the ‘fake product’ stereotype.

 There was also the miscalculation that you have to have a proprietary logistics operations.
 When they started out, they had partnered with UPS and DHL.
 As more cash flowed in, they poached and invested in their own logistics operations.
 As sales dry up, they soon realise running a logistics business became a huge hole in their balance sheet.
 In hindsight, it turned out that a third party logistics solution was better for any weather.
 So if POD is eradicated, customers will get serious to receive their package.
 Lost revenue will reduce and the business would grow at its own pace.

 Nigeria’s economy will surely recover.
-It will however, make a painful exit out of its worst recession in the last 20 years.
+It will, however, make a painful exit out of its worst recession in the last 20 years.
 The economy is expected to take another shape and form.
-Importation will not just become expensive but less interesting.
-With crude oil price continually falling, the government will grudgingly invest in non-oil sectors.
-FDIs will chase after the new oil which will be revealed by data.
+Importation will not just become expensive but less rewarding.
+With crude oil price continuously falling, the government will grudgingly invest in non-oil sectors.
+FDIs will chase after the ‘new oil’.

-Jumia and Konga have come to stay.
-The worst that could happen is an acquisition via an exit of some its investors or a merger in the worst case scenario.
-The next couple of months will be a decider for both companies and many investors who now have decide their next move.
+It is safe to say Jumia and Konga have come to stay.
+The worst that could happen is an acquisition via an exit of some its investors, an IPO or a merger in the worst case scenario.
+The next couple of months will be a decider for both companies and many of their investors will now have to decide their next move.

 However, the five-year journey of eCommerce in Nigeria is worth having.
 Thousands of jobs have been created (many have been lost as well).
 Many Nigerians have learned digital media and data analytics skills that they are now applying to ventures that are creating jobs and adding to the country’s GDP.